 As I know from experience, every guest costs money.
 Each person carries a cost in space (the more people, the larger the venue that’s needed), plus food and drink.
 This means that many couples get to a point where they have to make painful cuts to their wedding guest list, whether they want to or not.

 Also, remember that one guest is not always one guest, in the sense that most people need at least two invitations (one for them and one for their “plus one”).
 If they have kids that have to be invited, it’s even worse.
 So, it’s not surprising that the bride and groom cull people just because they need to control costs.

 A ballroom or other venue can only accommodate so many people.
 If the loving couple have 100 people on their wedding guest list but their venue only fits 90, they’re going to have to cut 10 people, period.
 If you’re one of those 10 people, you won’t get a wedding invitation, even if they like you and only cut you because they felt they had no choice.

 Remember that every couple will have very close friends and family that they’ll have to invite no matter what.
 So if that’s 70 people in the above scenario, it only leaves room for 20 more.
 Not the best situation, but probably unavoidable.

 If you made friends with the bride or groom at work, maybe they only consider you a friend within that context – work.
-In such a situation, they might feel that inviting you may mean mixing work into their big day, and they want to avoid that.
+If so, they might feel that inviting you means mixing work into their big day, and they don’t want that.
 Or, they have a personality outside of the office that they don’t feel comfortable sharing with you yet.

 Office friendships sometimes evolve into “life” friendships, and sometimes they don’t.
 If yours hasn’t yet, don’t be surprised you didn’t get a wedding invitation.